HanetakaChou/PatriotEngine/docs/OIT.md

 By the mathematical induction, we can prove that the Over Operation and the Under Operation are equivalent.
 Both can calculate the final color $C_{Final}$ correctly by $\displaystyle \sum_{\displaystyle i = 0}^{\displaystyle n} \operatorname{V} ( Z_i ) A_i C_i$.

-Technically, the correctness of the Over/Under Operation can only be guaranteed by sorting the "fragments" from back to front/from front to back.
+Technically, the correctness of the Over/Under Operation can only be guaranteed by sorting the "fragments" from far to near/from near to far.
 However, in real time rendering, the sorting is based on the geometries not the fragments.
 If there exists interlacing inside the geometry, the order of the fragments will not follow and thus we have to explore the OIT(Order Independent Transparency) algorithm to settle this problem.

 Note that keeping the geometries orderly also prohibits the batching of the geometries with the same material and thus results in extra state changing which is hostile to the performance.